 Fard et al (2013) The heterogenic final cell cycle of chicken retinal Lim1 horizontal cells is not regulated by the DNA damage response pathway.
 Cell Cycle 13 408 PMID: 24247150

 Do you know of a great paper that uses SB 218078 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for SB 218078